Domonique Foxworth

 Domonique Foxworth (born March 27, 1983) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He played college football for the Maryland Terrapins.
 He was selected by the Denver Broncos in the third round of the 2005 NFL draft.

 Early life

 Foxworth was born in Oxford, England, during his father's career in the United States Army.
 The family relocated to Maryland when Foxworth was kindergarten-aged.
-Foxworth has one older brother.
+Foxworth has one older brother, Dion.

 Foxworth played high school football at Western Tech (officially, Western School of Technology and Environmental Science), where he was named to the Baltimore Sun's first-team All-Metro and All-Baltimore County.

 College career

 After graduating early from high school in the fall of 2000, Foxworth enrolled at the University of Maryland and signed with the Terrapins in early 2001.
 While playing for the Terrapins, Foxworth started every game between 2001 and September 2004, and received All-Atlantic Coast Conference (ACC) honors three times.
+He graduated from Maryland in 3.5 years with a degree in American Studies.